landru27/hexcraft/blog/chapter-01-tools.md

 ### Method of Operation

+First, please note that when I was working on this overall Minecraft hacking project, v1.11.2 was current.
+So, to replicate this work first-hand, you will need a pristine Minecraft v1.11.2 .jar, and the v1.11.2 MPC sources.
+I'm confident that the same principles will apply to any version of Minecraft, and quite likely some of my hacks if applied to Minecraft v1.12 would occur in nearly (or possibly even exactly) the same areas of the .class files.
+But, I have not personally recreated these hacks on anything but v1.11.2.

 The general method of operation I employed for these hacks ended up being something like this:

 1. unpack the Minecraft .jar file